 Serbia is home to many different industries.
 This includes sugar, agricultural machinery, electrical and communication equipment, paper and pulp, lead, and transportation equipment.

 It also has many different natural resources.
 This includes oil, gas, coal, iron ore, copper, lead, zinc, nickel, silver, and gold.
+Read about all these substances and metals in our Chemistry section.

 The currency that is used in Serbia is the YUM dinar.
 The GDP is $78,750,000,000.